Wrecking (shipwreck): Fictional accounts

 Wreckers have been featured in a number of works of fiction, including references in The Shipping News by E. Annie Proulx, Jamaica Inn by Daphne du Maurier, Shipwrecks by Akira Yoshimura, the film The Light at the Edge of the World based on the novel Le Phare du bout du monde by Jules Verne, and also in the opening chapter of Verne's The Archipelago on Fire.

 The plot of Compton Mackenzie's novel Whisky Galore revolves around the inhabitants of a small Scottish island recovering as-yet-untaxed whisky from a shipwreck and their subsequent efforts at evading government officials.

 Dame Ethel Smyth's opera, The Wreckers, is set in Cornwall—the plot revolves around deliberate wrecking.

 In 1942, the Technicolor Movie Reap The Wild Wind by Cecil B. DeMille depicted life in the wrecking business in the Nineteenth Century around Key West, Florida.
 It garnered an Academy Award for underwater Special Effects.

 In 1962, the Walt Disney's Wonderful World of Color TV series aired a two-episode live action adventure film entitled The Mooncussers about the investigation and exposure of a gang of wreckers.

 Enid Blyton, specifically in the Famous Five books, writes often about the treasures of the wreckers.

 The Wreckers, by Iain Lawrence, is a book for younger readers about The Isle of Skye (a London vessel) being shipwrecked along the shores of Pendennis, Cornwall.

 Canadian progressive rock band Rush included a song on their 2012 album Clockwork Angels titled "The Wreckers", the lyrics of which were inspired by historical tales of wreckers luring ships to their demise.

 Crimson Shore is part of the Agent Pendergast series by Douglas Preston and Lincoln Child.
 The main story involves a ship, the Pembroke Castle, being purposefully wrecked on the rocks off the coast of Massachusetts.

 Coot Club, the fifth of Arthur Ransome's Swallows and Amazons series of books, features wreckers on the Norfolk Broads.

 The Wreck of the Zanzibar is a Whitbread Award-winning children's novel by Michael Morpurgo, set on the Isles of Scilly.

-H.M.S.
-Dolores is a 2016 board game whose plot centers around rival crews of wreckers.

-Canadian folk singer Stan Rogers would sing of wrecking in the song The Wreck of the Athens Queen, whose subjects "eat a lot of chicken and sit on a couch of green".
+Canadian folk singer Stan Rogers would sing of wrecking in the song "The Wreck of the Athens Queen", whose subjects "eat a lot of chicken and sit on a couch of green".